Introducing Major Food Allergens to your Infant

 Ideas for introducing food allergens in first-food textures

+The below gives ideas for purees as well as soft finger foods, depending on the stage your little one is at.
 Introduce these allergens in a texture your little one can handle.
-The below give ideas for purees as well as soft finger foods, depending on the stage your little one is at.

 • Dairy (Cow’s milk): Whole milk yogurt or shredded cheese